Our Classes

 Meetings per week: 1

-Times: Saturday, 4:30pm - 5:15pm EST
+Times: Saturday, 4:30 PM - 5:15 PM EST

-Session 24 all 6 weeks
+Session 25 all 6 weeks

-"Have you ever wondered how your body works?
+Have you ever wondered how your body works?
 How does your heart keep beating, your muscles move, or your brain process information?
 If you’ve ever been curious about the incredible systems that keep us alive, this six-week Anatomy and Physiology course is for you!

 Through hands-on activities, discussions, and engaging lessons, we’ll explore six major body systems: skeletal, muscular, cardiovascular, respiratory, digestive, and nervous.
 You’ll get the chance to investigate real world applications, participate in fun challenges, and discover how these systems work together to keep us healthy.

-By the end of the course, you’ll be able to identify key organs and structures, explain their functions, and understand how different systems interact, all while having fun and satisfying your curiosity about the human body."
+By the end of the course, you’ll be able to identify key organs and structures, explain their functions, and understand how different systems interact, all while having fun and satisfying your curiosity about the human body.

 Meetings per week: 1